cachix/devenv/docs/blog/posts/devenv-v1.3-instant-developer-environments-with-nix-caching.md

 use devenv
 ```

+to benefit from the new caching system.

 ## What's next?

-`nix develop` currently remains the last bit that's rather slow and uncacheable,
+`nix develop` currently remains the last bit that's rather slow and uncacheable, particularly on macOS.
-we're aiming to rewrite it to bring down overhead of cached results to sub 100ms.
+We're working on bringing its functionality in-house to further bring down the overhead of launching a cached shell to under 100ms.

 Join us on [Discord](https://discord.gg/naMgvexb6q) if you have any questions,

-Sander
+Domen & Sander